RadleighSmith/VideoGamesQuiz/README.md

 ***

 #### Issue:

 There was an issue where the question counter failed to increment.

 #### Resolution:

 To address this, I introduced a variable that directly targeted the element using the DOM.

 #### Outcome:

 The question counter now accurately counts and displays the progress.

 ***

 #### Issue:

 There was an issue where the header image was causing the rest of the quiz content to scale incorrectly.

-#### Fix:
+#### Resolution:

 To address this, I directly targeted the image in the CSS file using the max-width property.

 #### Outcome:

 The quiz content now scales appropriately without being affected by the header image.

 ***

 #### Issue:

 An issue arose where the instructions page button was not hiding as intended.

-#### Fix:
+#### Resolution:

 To resolve this issue, I moved the ID from the button to the div containing the button.
 This adjustment ensured that the button displays as intended, and its visibility can be controlled effectively.

 #### Outcome:

 The instructions page button now hides and displays correctly, aligning with the intended behavior.

 ***

 #### Issue:

 The background would move when the SweetAlert 2 pop-up appeared.

-#### Fix:
+#### Resolution:

 I added heightAuto: false to the Swal.fire function inside the if statement.
 This prevented the background from shifting.

 #### Outcome:

 With this fix, the background now remains stable when the SweetAlert 2 pop-up is displayed, enhancing the overall user experience.

 ***

+#### Issue:

-#### Issue: The hover effect on buttons was persisting on touch devices.
+The hover effect on buttons was persisting on touch devices.

+#### Resolution:

-#### Fix: Added a media query for smaller screens that removes the styling of the hover effect.
+Added a media query for smaller screens that removes the styling of the hover effect.

+#### Outcome:

-#### Outcome: The hover effect now behaves as expected on touch devices, providing a smoother user experience.
+The hover effect now behaves as expected on touch devices, providing a smoother user experience.

 ***
 #### Issue:

 Answers with special characters were not being decoded correctly when displayed in the SweetAlert2 popup.

-#### Fix:
+#### Resolution:

 I replaced text: with html: in the SweetAlert2 configuration.
 This change ensures that the answers with special characters are decoded correctly.

 #### Outcome:

 With this fix, answers containing special characters are now displayed accurately in the SweetAlert2 popups.

 ***

+#### Issue:

-Issue: The instructions button on the homepage was not triggering the event listener correctly.
+The instructions button on the homepage was not triggering the event listener correctly.
 Instead, the entire div was causing the event to fire.

+#### Resolution:

-Fix: To address this, I implemented a modification by directly targeting the button element using .children[0].
+To address this, I implemented a modification by directly targeting the button element using .children[0].
 This ensures that the event listener functions as intended, providing a smoother user experience.

+#### Outcome:

-Outcome: With this fix in place, users can now click the instructions button without encountering any unexpected behavior, enhancing the overall usability of the application.
+With this fix in place, users can now click the instructions button without encountering any unexpected behavior, enhancing the overall usability of the application.

 ***